 A few of the teams had organised sponsorship but most sponsors pulled out prior to the race when it was receiving bad publicity in the media and police attention.

-One team that stood out for the preparation and presentation was the Ford Fairlane entered by businessman Andre Razums with teammates Lance Dickinson and Steven Mears.
-Razums had built a supercharged Ford Fairlane just for the race which he named the Trans Aust, and the team all wore the same t-shirts with sponsor and supporter logos.
+One team that stood out for the preparation and presentation was the Ford Fairlane entered by businessman Andre Razums with teammates Lance Dickinson and Steven Mehes.
+Razums had a supercharged Ford Fairlane built just for the race which he named the Trans Aust, and the team all wore the same t-shirts with sponsor and supporter logos.
 They had a tow truck and crew with them at the start.

 The regulations said that the race was open to anyone with a current drivers' license and a roadworthy vehicle.
 Either two or three drivers were allowed per car.
 The regulations also stated that teams would be excluded from the results if they caused obstruction, drove dangerously or were the cause for serious complaint by the police or public.

 By the time of the drivers' briefing, the day before the race, organiser David Adamson was urging drivers not to get caught for any serious offences, obviously under pressure from the police and media and wanting to ensure the opportunity to run again the next year.

 The start was originally planned to be from a shopping centre in Melton but was changed at the last minute after concerns about the possibility of the media and tens of thousands of spectators turning up, and also competitors having to drive through busy suburban streets.